Shasthojoy/pages/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-For development purposes, don't forget to set ```debug: true``` in the nanoc.yaml file otherwise all JS and CSS assets are concatenated and minified.

 ## Authors

 So far, democratech's website is being developed and maintained by
 * [Thibauld Favre](https://twitter.com/thibauld)
-* Feel free to join us!
+* Feel free to join us... hmmm... 'me' so far :)

 ## Backers